Format an External Hard Drive or USB Flash Drive for Mac OS X

 - Click the “Erase” button and confirm again on the next pop-up window

-That’s all there is to it, the drive will now format.
+That’s all there is to it, the drive will now format and erase everything on it.

 Smaller external hard drives, SSD’s, and USB flash keys format quickly, while a larger hard drive may take a while longer.
 When completed, the drive will be formatted to the Mac OS X compatible HFS+ filesystem.

-Should you intend to make a OS X Mavericks USB installer or create any other bootable Mac OS X volume from a drive, or use a new drive as a fully compatible Time Machine backup drive, you will also need to complete this process.
+Should you intend to make an OS X installer drive (for OS X Mavericks, OS X El Capitan, OS X Yosemite, etc) or create any other bootable Mac OS X volume from a drive, or use a new drive as a fully compatible Time Machine backup drive, you will also need to complete this process.